-The South Asia Initiative underscores the University's commitment to making the University of Texas South Asia program the best in the country within the next several years.
+The South Asia Initiative underscores the University's commitment to making the University of Texas South Asia program one of the best in the country.

-A brief video highlighting the strengths of programs, events, resources offered by the South Asia Institute at UT Austin
+The brief video below highlights the strengths of programs, events, and resources offered by the South Asia Institute at UT Austin.

 Your gift to SAI will go to support our top priorities: